figmentc/Adversarial-Image-Analysis/README.md

 We see a increase in the number of generated images.
 Once again, overfitting-prevention techniques also decrease the ease of adversarial image generation.

+## Overall Analysis
+- Adversarial image generation can be done with ease through back propagation
+- The ease of which adversarial images are generated is inversely correlated with regularization and other overfitting prevention techniques
+- Despite a higher accuracy rate, the ConvNet model demonstrated stronger resistence to adverserial images than its regression counterpart